On monochromatic arm exponents for 2D critical percolation: The set of winding angles

 Clearly, the winding angles of the arms corresponding to a given $(j,\sigma)$-arm configuration differ by at most $2\pi$.
-However, for the same percolation configuration, there might exist many different choices of a $(j,\sigma)$-arm configuration, corresponding to different winding angles: We denote by $I_{j,\sigma}(n,N)$ the set of all the winding angles which can be obtained from such a configuration; we omit the subscript from the notation whenever $j$ and $\sigma$ are clear from the context.
+However, for the same percolation configuration, there might exist many different choices of a $(j,\sigma)$-arm configuration, corresponding to different winding angles: we denote by $I_{j,\sigma}(n,N)$ the set of all the winding angles which can be obtained from such a configuration; we omit the subscript from the notation whenever $j$ and $\sigma$ are clear from the context (notice though that whenever there are enough arms for two different arm events with the same $j$ to be realized simultaneously, the corresponding sets of winding angles are essentially the same).
 For the sake of completeness, we also declare $I_{j,\sigma} (n,N)$ to be empty if the configuration does not contain $j$ arms of the prescribed colors.